brandonpelfrey/git-switch/README.md

 - `git-switch become [name]` to switch to an existing persona
 - `git-switch remove [name]` to remove a persona

+You may do `git-switch become --global` to switch to a persona globally (i.e. `git config --global ...`).
+This is useful if you need a particular SSH key active to clone a particular repository.

 # How does it work?
 It's super simple.
 The script reads name, email, and key path from the config for the given persona, then uses `git config ...` to change the user, email, and sshCommand so that the given SSH private key is used during SSH.